Geodesics in the space of relatively K\"ahler metrics: A Chen--Tian style formula

 First, for the expansion of \(I_k\) we have Expanding this expression in \(k\), we find the leading coefficient of \(k^n\) is Now note that Hence the leading coefficient of \(I_k(\varphi)\) is which by the combinatorial formula \eqref{eq:comb} can be factorised as

 The calculation for the subleading order term is similar.
 For the \(R\)-functional, one must also use the expansion of the Ricci curvature given by see \cite[Lemma 4.6]{DS_osc}.

 Finally we expand the \(H\)-functional, We first expand the logarithm.
-This is given by Using the power series formula we get The \(k^n\)-coefficient of \(H_k(\varphi)\) is therefore The \(k^{n-1}\)-coefficient is We can reduce the first term of \eqref{eq:dummy1} as follows: \end{proof}
+Towards this, we have the expansion Applying this same expansion to \(\omega_{k,\varphi}^{m+n}\) gives where we have used for real numbers \(a,b\).
+Applying the logarithm to \(\omega_{k,\varphi}^{m+n}/\omega_k^{m+n}\) then gives Using the power series formula we get The \(k^n\)-coefficient of \(H_k(\varphi)\) is therefore The \(k^{n-1}\)-coefficient is We can reduce the first term of \eqref{eq:dummy1} as follows: where we used in the fifth line, and in the final line we have again used the identity \eqref{eq:comb}. \end{proof}

 Combining all of these expansions together with Proposition \ref{prop:Mabuchi_expansion}, we get the following.
 Note there is a miraculous cancellation that occurs between the \(k^{n-1}\)-coefficients of \(H_k\) and \(R_k\), following from the lengthy calculation at the end of the last proof.